about

 artist

 Rachel Li Diane (b.
 2002, China) moved to the United States with her adoptive family in 2004.
 Her work explores self-portraiture, family relationships, and the divide that occurs when cultural identity and physical location don’t align.
-She resides in Cincinnati, OH, and studies Fine Arts at the University of Cincinnati's College of Design, Architecture, Art, and Planning (DAAP).
+She resides in Cincinnati, OH, and received a Bachelor of Fine Arts with a minor in Fashion Studies from the University of Cincinnati's College of Design, Architecture, Art, and Planning (DAAP).

 My work is an exploration of my experience as a Chinese-American adoptee.
 I use photography and painting to document fabricated scenes of self-portraiture to share narratives about the isolation and misplacement of someone who lives within a minority community.
 Through this process, I aim to unpack the complexity of the ongoing invasion and discovery of self-identity to find a sense of ease and safety in an unfamiliar culture.